cmordinibluhm/pic10c_hw2/readme.md

 2. Using Tab widgets (recommends this approach)

 ### Commit 8
 Somehow my .pro file got deleted and I commited that deletion.
-I had to checkout the previous commit and restore the file.
+I had to checkout the previous commit and restore the file using the following

+$ git rev-list -n 1 HEAD -- <file>
+$ git checkout <commit>^ -- <file>

+### Commit 9
+Added TabWidgets to allow for multiple classes.
+Worked like a charm.

+Connected all the dials and spinboxes for the PIC 10C grading tab and set up the calculations for the two grading schemes.
+Everything works great.
+Made it so that pressing the space key goes ahead and calculates both classes grades.

+Project Complete.

 ### Resources
 Displaying images in a markdown document